 5. Discocactus horstii

-When mature, Discocactus horstii develops a cephalium, a densely spiked growth, from which its large white flowers appear.
+When mature, Discocactus horstii develops a cephalium, a densely spiked growth from which its large white flowers appear.
 While it is green in the early stages of its life, Discocactus eventually develops a red tint.
 However, it looks like a standard desert cactus while young.
-These cacti grow at elevations of around 1,000 feet (304 m) above sea level.
+These cacti grow around 1,000 feet (304 m) above sea level.
 Discocactus can be difficult to grow since they tend to rot if overwatered and dry out completely if left without water for shorter periods than most cacti can endure.

 6. Dragon Fruit (Hylocereus undatus)

 When someone brings up flowers, cacti do not immediately spring to mind, even though cacti flowers can be enormous and beautiful.
 Hylocereus undatus flower can exceed 14 inches (35 cm) in length and 9 inches (22.5 cm) in diameter.
-H. undatus blooms only at night, and each flower opens only once before seeding and becoming a dragon fruit or falling off and dying.
+Hylocereus undatus blooms only at night, and each flower opens only once before seeding and becoming a dragon fruit or falling off and dying.
 The flowers give off an extremely potent vanilla fragrance that can be overwhelming if the flower is smelled directly.

 7. Alfilerillo (Pereskiopsis diguetii)